-Please Take Notice: The breakdown below that covers regulations for short term loans in Texas is provided for general information purposes only.
+The information below covers regulations for payday loans in Texas.
+It’s provided for general information purposes only.
 This information should not be intended in any way as a legal reference.
-Texaspaydaylenders.org is not able to give any type of legal advice or recommendations when it comes to payday or installment loans.
-Please reach out to the appropriate Texas Government agencies if you have questions regarding specific payday loan laws in the State of Texas.
-A good place to start when it comes to specific research would be the Texas Financial Regulation Division.
-Also, most large cities in Texas like Dallas, Houston and San Antonio have citywide ordinances in place that cover payday loans.
+Texas Payday Lenders cannot give legal advice or recommendations regarding payday or installment loans.
+Contact the appropriate Texas Government agencies if you have questions about payday advance laws.
+An excellent place to start when it comes to specific research would be the Texas Financial Regulation Division.
+Also, most large cities like Dallas, Houston, and San Antonio have citywide ordinances covering cash advances and payday loans.

-Texas has gone easy on the payday loan industry over the past few years.
-Whereas most states have strict regulations that govern interest rates, length of loan and extensions, Texas has taken a hands off approach.
-As it stands now, the maximum time a payday loan can be given is 6 months or one month for each multiple of $20 over $100.
-Additionally, no payday lender can charge a start-up cost of no more than one tenth of the amount borrowed.
-It should be noted that a start-up cost can not be deemed as being subject to interest charges.
-Keep in mind, some cities like Dallas and Houston have their own mandates that regulate payday loans and other types of short-term loans.
+Most states have strict regulations governing interest rates, loan length, and extensions.
+In contrast, Texas has taken a hands-off approach.
+As it stands now, the maximum time a payday loan can last is six months or one month for each multiple of $20 over $100.
+Additionally, no payday lender can charge a start-up cost of no more than one-tenth of the amount borrowed.
+It should be noted that a start-up cost can not be deemed subject to interest charges.
+Some cities like Dallas and Houston have mandates regulating Texas payday loans and other short-term loans.